About This Journal & Calls for Submissions

 The Interdisciplinary Journal of Leadership Studies, with the University of Richmond’s Jepson School of Leadership Studies, is concerned with advances in the study of leadership.
 We seek to inform scholars interested in the historical, present-day, and ethical implications of leadership (i.e., leadership as it was, is, and ought to be).
 To this end, IJLS promotes both quantitative and qualitative, theoretical research-based inquiries into the study of leadership in the sciences, social sciences, arts, and humanities.
 The journal and its authors emphasize explorations into continuities and changes not just in leadership, but also the field of leadership studies.
 IJLS focuses intently on interdisciplinary research into matters of leadership and comparative approaches to leadership studies.

 The Interdisciplinary Journal of Leadership Studies, with the University of Richmond’s Jepson School of Leadership Studies, publishes a wide range of high-quality scholarship.
 In addition to the Open Call for Papers (below), the Interdisciplinary Journal of Leadership Studies, with the University of Richmond’s Jepson School of Leadership Studies, publishes a wide range of high-quality scholarship.
-For our journal’s fourth volume, we are currently accepting paper proposals that question the state of leadership and politics.
+For our journal’s fifth volume, we are currently accepting paper proposals that examine leadership, work, and play.

 Open Call for Papers